GaelMariani/NCSSDGproj/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Link bewteen Natural Climate Solutions and Sustainable Development Goals
+# Co-benefits and trade\_offs between Natural Climate Solution and Sustainable Development Goals

-This repository contains the data and codes used to obtain results of the paper by Mariani et al. (202?) - Hit two targets with one stone with Natural Climate Solutions.
+This repository contains data and code used to obtain results of the paper Mariani et al. (202?) - Co-benefits and trade\_offs between Natural Climate Solution and Sustainable Development Goals in ???.

 ## Contents

-[:file\_folder: **rawdata**](rawdata/) directory contains the 0/1 matrix
-used to perform all analysis.
+[:file\_folder: **rawdata**](rawdata/) directory contains the table of positive and negative links used to perform all analysis.
 See Material & Methods section of the paper for more details.
 This directory also contains SDG’s and NCS’s icons use in the figures of the paper.

 [:file\_folder: **results**](results/) directory contains all `.RData`
 files generated during the analyses.

 [:file\_folder: **R**](R/) directory contains the functions used to perform all the analyses.
-It contains 4 `.R` files:
+The 4 main importants `.R` files are:

 1.  [:open\_book: read\_data.R](R/read_data.R) contains functions to
     read data.